ariegg/webiopi-drivers/README.md

 # WebIOPi Drivers

-This respository provides hardware/chip drivers for WebIOPI / T-H-I-N-X.
+This respository provides hardware/chip drivers for WebIOPi / T-H-I-N-X.

 They are valid for WebIOPI release 0.7.22-bus-swagger.